SchoolOfCode/bc15-w8-project-back-end-tech-ti-tens/README.md

 ## 🏫 Lessons Learned <a name = "lessons_learned"></a>

+- How to implement an MVC style backend to streamline the way it works and ensure that it is robust and scalealbe in the future.
 - We lost time waiting for the back end to create the database and designing how the data object would look before the front end could write the code necessary to import the question logic into their code.
 In future, to remove this blocker, it would be discussed and a mock up made that both teams work from.
 - Good planning in general goes a long way and then the code basically writes itself.
 - Having a different Scrum Master per day allowed for easy decision making, task priorisation and day-to-day structure.